akshat-o5/Employee-Management-System/README.md

 The Employee Management System is a web-based solution for efficient HR administration.
 It simplifies tasks like adding, updating, and removing employee records, managing departments and roles, and tracking essential details.
 With user-friendly interfaces, it streamlines data entry and retrieval, offering HR professionals a centralized platform for effective employee management.
 An employee management system built with Django, providing functionalities to add, view, remove, and filter employees.

+## Tech Stacks Used

+- **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **Bootstrap**: A popular front-end framework for building responsive and stylish web pages, eliminating the need for custom JavaScript.
+- **SQLite**: A lightweight, file-based relational database management system used for development.
+- **HTML and CSS**: Standard web technologies for structuring and styling web pages.

 ## Features

 - **View All Employees:** Explore the complete roster and view details of all employees.